mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 ---
-title: Goodbye Scrum, Hello Agile
+title: Goodbye Agile, Hello Agility
 date: 2021-02-21
-permalink: /post/goodbye-scrum-hello-agile
+permalink: /post/goodbye-agile-hello-agility
 description: A story about why (and a little bit of how) we adopted Kanban.
 layout: default
 redirect_from:
-  - /goodbye-scrum-hello-agile
+  - /goodbye-agile-hello-agility
 ---

-# Goodbye Scrum, Hello Agile
+# Goodbye Agile, Hello Agility

 February 21, 2021

 Leading into early 2020 we were doing what we called Scrum-Lite.
-Although, to be pedantic, it was closer to elements of [XP](http://www.agile-process.org/) with more-familiar Scrum terminology.
+Although, to be pedantic, it was closer to elements of [XP](http://www.agile-process.org/) repackaged with more-familiar Scrum terminology.
 Our (only) ceremonies were daily Standups (dev + product + design) and weekly Sprints and Demos.
-We didn't carry a Backlog, so ceremonies surrounding that were unnecessary.
+We didn't carry a Backlog, which eliminated much of the activities prescribed by Scrum.

 Things were going alright, but at Drip we stress a culture of [kaizen](https://en.wikipedia.org/wiki/Kaizen) &mdash; one of continuous improvement.
-I was therefore compelled to ask "How can we do even better?"
-Valuing Lean and agility over dogmatic adherence to any particular Agile implementation, I saw an opportunity to address a specific issue we were facing &mdash; that of stalled projects &mdash; by tweaking our process.
+Valuing Lean and agility over dogmatic adherence to any particular Agile implementation, I saw an opportunity to address a specific issue we were facing &mdash; that of stalled projects &mdash; by changing our process.

 What follows is a document I used back in March of 2020 outlining the issue and proposing an solution to address it.
 The at the end is a recent reflection on how Kanban is working for us.